franzholz/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 :file:`Resources/Public/Icons/Extension.svg`
 --------------------------------------------

-Extension icon.
+Alternatives: :file:`Resources/Public/Icons/Extension.gif`, :file:`Resources/Public/Icons/Extension.png`

+SVG, PNG or 18x16 GIF extension icon

 If exists, this icon is displayed in the Extension Manager.
-Preferred is using an SVG file, Extension icon will look nicer when provided as vector graphics (SVG) rather than bitmaps (GIF or PNG).
+Preferred is using a SVG file, becasue the extension icon will look nicer when provided as a vector graphics (SVG) rather than bitmaps (GIF or PNG).

-18x16 GIF, PNG or SVG icon for the extension.

 .. _extension-reserved-folders: